discordjs/guide/guide/additional-info/rest-api.md

 1. You're sending a `GET` request to random.cat.
 2. random.cat sees your request and gets a random file from their database.
 3. random.cat then sends that file's URL as a JSON object that contains a link to the image.
-4. snekfetch's `body` property deserializes the JSON response using [JSON#parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse).
+4. node-fetch recieves the response and deserializes it with `reponse.json()`.
 5. You then send the object's `file` property in Discord.

 <warning>The response will only be parsed if the server's `Content-Type` header includes `application/json`.
 In some cases, you may have to get the `text` property instead of the `body` property and `JSON.parse()` it yourself.</warning>